How to Make an Herbal Remedy to Help You Sleep: Tincture or Tea (This Saved My Marriage!)

 Hugs, Health, & Self-Reliance!

 P.S.
 Don't forget to sign up for the Newsletter!
-You'll never miss a thing, and I'll be sending you free eBooks!
+You'll never miss a thing, and you’ll get immediate access to the password protected Resource Library, where you can download all kinds of awesomeness like this eBook on How to Relax Using Herbs!
+Enjoy!

 NOTE: I began my herbal education by reading and experimenting plus growing my own herbs.
 Then I branched out into foraging as well as taking courses.
 If you are interested in learning more about herbal medicine, see the sidebar for an excellent academy.
 The New England Academy of Herbal Medicine is just fabulous!
 I'm in their advanced course right now and loving it!